nexus-xyz/nexus-cli/README.md

 nexus-cli start
 ```

-To run the CLI in the background, you can also opt to start it in headless mode.
+To run the CLI noninteractively, you can also opt to start it in headless mode.

 ```bash
 nexus-cli start --headless